Getting started with the Tiny Tapeout 04+ demo board

 • shuttles/ contains the design listings as JSON files for the chip

-Any standard means of accessing the micropython FS should work.
-I’ve used rshell a great deal but have found it lacking in some regards.
-Of late, I’ve turned to mpy-repl-tool.
+Any standard means of accessing the micropython FS should work. rshell may be used but is lacking in some regards.
+Another option is mpy-repl-tool.

 You can learn about that in its documentation.
-I like that it lets you easily detect connected boards
+It lets you easily detect connected boards

 python3 -m there detect